DarkFire01/edk2-OMAP4/README.md

 Also see [EDK2 website](https://github.com/tianocore/tianocore.github.io/wiki/Using-EDK-II-with-Native-GCC#Install_required_software_from_apt)

-Then ./firstrun.sh
+Then ./scripts/firstrun.sh

-Finally, ./build.sh, or ./saana.sh if you are planning to test on the 650 with LK.
+Finally, you can use one of the device scripts in the scripts folder to build your bootimg/thing.

 Then fastboot boot uefi.img from lk2nd.